Tombugolya/tombugolya.github.io/README.md

 ```
 yarn lint
 ```
-To run prettier, compile and minifiey for production and deploy to github-page run:
+To run prettier, compile and minify for production and deploy to github-page run:
 ```
 yarn deploy
 ```